lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `lets_encrypt_certfile`

-This requires Tailscale Serve to be enabled and set up properly.
+This requires `share_homeassistant` option to be enabled and set up properly.

 **Important:** See also the "Option: `share_homeassistant`" section of this documentation for the necessary configuration changes in Home Assistant!